 (i) Contract prices for supplies or services accepted under the Contract;

-(ii) costs reasonably incurred in performing the terminated portion of the acceptable work less amounts paid or to be paid for accepted supplies or services;
+(ii) costs reasonably incurred in performing the terminated portion of the acceptable work less amounts paid or to be paid for accepted Deliverables or Services;

 (iii) reasonable costs of settling and paying claims arising out of the termination of subcontracts or orders pursuant to Paragraph (2) of this clause.
 These costs must not include costs paid in accordance with Subparagraph (3)(ii) of this paragraph;

 (iv) any other reasonable costs that have resulted from the termination.
-The total sum to be paid the Contractor under this Subparagraph will not exceed the total Contract price plus the reasonable settlement costs of the Contractor reduced by the amount of payments otherwise made, the proceeds of any sales of supplies and manufacturing materials under Subparagraph (ii) of this Paragraph, and the Contract price of work not terminated.
-Contractor shall not be paid for damages, lost profits or overhead on incomplete or unaccepted work or services.
+The total sum to be paid the Contractor under this Subparagraph will not exceed the total Contract price plus the reasonable settlement costs of the Contractor reduced by the amount of payments otherwise made.

-(4) Contractor must demonstrate any costs claimed, agreed to, or established under Subparagraphs (2) and (3) of this Paragraph using its standard record keeping system, provided such system is consistent with applicable Generally Accepted Accounting Principles.
-Any such claims are subject to Audit, and the provisions of 6.15.15.
+(4) Contractor must demonstrate any costs claimed, agreed to, or established under Subparagraphs (2) and (3) of this Paragraph using its standard record keeping system, provided such system is consistent with accounting procedures and practices consistently applied.

 (e) Contractor’s failure to include an appropriate termination for convenience clause in any subcontract will not (i) affect the state’s right to require the termination of a subcontract, or (ii) increase the obligation of the state beyond what it would have been if the subcontract had contained an appropriate clause.

-(f) Termination under this clause triggers the provisions in Section 6.1.2, Escrow.

 6.11.5 Default.